Chemainus Houses for Sale

 Getting to Chemainus

-Chemainus was initially established as a forestry and mill town because it was right in the middle of Vancouver Islands, two significant cities Victoria and Nanaimo.
-Being close to these cities and their major ports, including the ferry terminals over to Vancouver and the mainland, made Chemainus an excellent place to settle.
+Chemainus was initially established as a forestry and mill town because it was right in the middle of Vancouver Island's, two significant cities Victoria and Nanaimo.
+Being close to these cities and their major ports, including the ferry terminals over to Vancouver and the Lower Mainland, made Chemainus an excellent place to settle.
 Today this geography is still making Chemainus attractive to many.